lambdaclass/concrete/paper/evidence-carrying.typ

 = Conclusion

-The gap between systems code and machine-checked proof is usually bridged by hand and decays silently.
-Concrete shows a different option: a real, Lean-implemented compiler that carries authority, trust boundaries, proof-eligibility, and kernel-checked theorems as ordinary outputs over one validated semantic anchor, and that revokes a proof automatically when the source drifts from what was proved.
+The gap between systems code and machine-checked proof is usually bridged by hand, and the bridge rots without anyone noticing.
+Concrete takes a different route: a real, Lean-implemented compiler that carries authority, trust boundaries, proof-eligibility, and kernel-checked theorems as ordinary outputs over one validated semantic anchor, and that revokes a proof automatically when the source drifts from what was proved.
 The implementation is incomplete and the trusted base is large and explicit, but the workflow holds on three graduated case studies whose claims are stated to the exact scope they have earned, and a first extraction-preservation result shows the compiler-side trust boundary is movable, not merely assumed.
-The result is not a verified compiler.
-The result is a compiler that refuses to let evidence silently lie.
+Concrete is not a verified compiler; it is a compiler that refuses to let its evidence quietly go stale.

 #set text(size: 8pt)
 #bibliography("refs.bib", title: "References", style: "ieee")